siddarth2810/siddarth2810/README.md

 <h2> Hey there!
 Glad to see you here. 😁</h3>
-I'm a front-end web dev from Hyderabad, India.
+I'm a Web dev from Hyderabad, India.
 <br>
-My interests are web development and anything else that is related to technology and business.
+My interests are anything else that is related to technology and computers, and I enjoy geeking out on these things.
 <br>

 ### You can reach me out through 📫